CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

     });
 {% endhighlight %}

-Here we used the layer method `getSubLayerCount()` to get the number of sublayers listed in the viz.json, as we saw in Lesson 1.
-Here we are using maps that have only a single layer.
-Also note that a generic `layerSource` is specified instead of `vizjson_url`, as in createVis.
+Here we used the layer method `getSubLayerCount()` to get the number of sublayers passed to createLayer, which should look familiar to what you saw in Lesson 1.
+Notice that a generic `layerSource` is specified instead of `vizjson_url`, as is required in createVis.
 For createLayer, data can be passed directly as an object in the following form:

 {% highlight javascript %}
 var layerSource = {
-    user_name: 'your CartoDB username',
+    user_name: 'a CartoDB username',
     type: 'cartodb',
     sublayers: [{
             sql: "SELECT * FROM table_name_1",
-            cartocss: '#table_name_1 {polygon-fill: #333;}'
+            cartocss: '#table_name_1 {...CartoCSS styles...}'
         },
         {
             sql: "SELECT * FROM table_name_2",
-            cartocss: '#table_name_2 {polygon-fill: #ccc;}'
+            cartocss: '#table_name_2 {...CartoCSS styles...}'
         }]
 }
 {% endhighlight %}

-From now on, the two blocks of code above will be our working examples for extending our CartoDB.js adventures.
-Try them out first to make sure you can get them going.
-Save your file as `lesson-2-ondone.html`.
+From now on, the blocks of code for createVis and createLayer above will be our working examples for extending our CartoDB.js adventures.

-And don't forget that they should be within the following construct so your map will only load once your window has loaded.
+### Adding multiple layers from different Visualizations

+We'll start working with createLayer to create a multilayer visualization in CartoDB.js.

+The createLayer method allows you to create maps with many layers.
+You could just call createLayer over and over again for each _layerSource_, but this could be tedious if you have several layers to add to your map and want to customize interactivity.

+As we saw above, a concise alternative is to create a JS object similiar to a viz.json.
+The format we'll use is:

 {% highlight javascript %}
-window.onload = function() {
+var layerSource = {
-    ...
+        user_name: 'documentation',
+        type: 'cartodb',
+        sublayers: [{
+            sql: "SELECT * FROM africa_adm0", // African countries
+            cartocss: '#africa_adm0{polygon-fill:#FF6600;polygon-opacity:0.7;line-color:#FFF;line-width:1;line-opacity:1;}'
+        },
+        {
+            sql: "SELECT * FROM ne_50m_lakes", // Natural and artificial lakes
+            cartocss: '#table_name_2 {polygon-fill: #0000FF;}'
+        }]
 }
 {% endhighlight %}

-### Adding multiple layers from different Visualizations

-We'll start working with createLayer to create a multilayer visualization in CartoDB.js.

-The createLayers method allows you to create maps with many layers using CartoDB.js.
-You could just list them one after another, each with a different viz.json.
-But this could be tedious if you have several layers to add to your map.
-A concise alternative is to place all your viz.json URLs into an array, apply the `forEach` method to it, and then pass each element to createLayer.
-Check out the docs page on this method [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
+If you look back at the [viz.json](http://documentation.cartodb.com/api/v2/viz/23f2abd6-481b-11e4-8fb1-0e4fddd5de28/viz.json) we inspected in Lesson 1, this layer we just created--which consists of two sublayers--is almost identical in structure to `layers[1]`.
+As you'll recall with createVis, `layers[0]` is the base map. createLayer does not carry a basemap with it unless it is previously specified.

 The following code block rehashes all we've seen in [Lesson 1]({{site.baseurl}}/courses/03-cartodbjs-ground-up/lesson-1.html) and includes what we've encountered in this lesson so far.
 Before copying, pasting, and running the code, predict what will happen.
 Then paste it into the template between the `<script> ... </script>` tags and save it as `lesson-2-multilayer.html`.
 If you prefer JS Fiddle, check out the demo [here](http://jsfiddle.net/gh/get/library/pure/ohasselblad/misc/tree/master/js_demo2).
+Compare your code to the one [here]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-multilayer.html)

 {% highlight javascript %}
 window.onload = function () {